haydenpog/freewebguisource/readme.md

-# Skidable Webgui For Minecraft | All you need to make a p2c
+# Skidable Webgui Based Off Minecraft Webgui Cheats.

 *WARNING YOU MUST HAVE ATLEAST BASIC PYTHON / C# KNOWLEDGE TO USE THIS PROJECT*